Dimencia/LuteBot3/README.md

 ### Guild Library
-You can find this in Window -> Open -> Guild Library
+You can find this new button at the top of the screen in yellow

-Currently, you will need to have the Guild Library downloaded and extracted to %appdata%/LuteBot/GuildLibrary/songs

-These folders will be created for you when you run LuteBot

-The Guild Library can be downloaded from the [Bards Guild Discord](https://discord.gg/MmWbkJK)

-Very soon, these songs will support auto-download from the Library

-If you do not have the library, it will still attempt to auto-download the songs from the internet, but many songs will fail to be found (and another similar song from bitmidi, usually bad, will be downloaded)
+This allows you to search the entire Bard's Guild Library, courtesy of the Official [Bard's Guild](https://discord.gg/MmWbkJK)

+Songs are automatically downloaded when selected from this library

 ### Track Alignment
 New feature lets you align channels individually to the instrument range, as shown in the image